DoctorWkt/xv6-rosco-r2/README.md

 Then, do a `make sdcard.img`.
 This creates the SD card image.
 The image has two
 partitions: the FAT partition has a bootable copy of the `xv6` kernel, and the second partition holds the `xv6` filesystem.

+## Status - 5 Oct 2024

+I have started the work in the `ch375` branch to add processes to the system.
+There is still only one process, but I've brought back the `proc` structure and I've begun the work to write the memory management code.

 ## Status - 1 Oct 2024